SharePoint integration

 If a user registered in SharePoint has not yet joined Alli, that user will not appear in the permission list.

-6. How Documents Are Used within Works
+6. How to use documents within Works

 Integrated SharePoint documents can be used in the Works > Public Document Library in the same way as other documents.